kishanaik5/NLP/README.md

 Spouse(s) Justine Wilson (m.
 2000; div.
 2008)
 Talulah Riley (m.
 2010; div.
 2012)
 (m.
 2013; div.
 2016) '''
-b.
+<br /> b.
 Write a Program to plot the graph with the most frequently distributed word without stop words and punctuation in the given text.
 7. Write a program to demonstrate Morphological Analysis and Perform Lemmatization based on the Parts of Speech on the given text.
 8. Write a program to analyze the different types of Stemmers and Lemmatizer
 9. Create a collection of 3 documents.
 Write a program to find the frequency of bi-grams in this collection.
 Find the number of bi-grams that occur and display the top 5 most common.